CodeYourFuture/DocsV2/teams/ambassadors/applicant-outreach/calling-applicants.md

 * The person may not remember they have applied.
 If so give them a quick reminder that they applied for the Code Your Future Intro to Coding Course.
 * Ask them to go to course1.codeyourfuture.io to check out what we do and if they’d like to continue with the process
 * Many access via entering their email.
 They will receive a link to the applicant dashboard when they enter their email so tell them to look for this
+* Follow up with an email containing useful link to course1.codeyourfuture.io and CYF website

 ### Person remembers they have applied:
 * Ask them how they are finding the course